MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-a-menu-to-the-visual-studio-menu-bar.md

 By completing this walkthrough, you can create a menu named **TestMenu** that contains one command.

 > [!NOTE]
-> In VS 2019, top level menus from extensionsThis article applies to Visual Studio on Windows.
-For Visual Studio for Mac, see [Extensibility walkthrough in Visual Studio for Mac](/visualstudio/mac/extending-visual-studio-mac-walkthrough).
+> In VS 2019, top level menus contributed by extensions are placed under the **Extensions** menu.

 ## Prerequisites